AdobeDocs/campaign-classic.en/help/workflow/using/monitoring-workflows.md

 ## Monitoring workflow execution {#monitoring-workflow-execution}

+This section presents information on how to monitor your workflows' execution.

+A use case on how to create a workflow that lets you monitor the status of a set of workflows that are "paused", "stopped" or "with errors" is also available in [this section](../../workflow/using/supervising-workflows.md#supervising-workflows).

+Additionnally, administrators of the instance can use the **Audit trail** to check activities and last modifications done to workflows, the state of your workflows.
+For more on this, refer to the [dedicated section](../../production/using/audit-trail.md).

 ### Displaying progress {#displaying-progress}

 You can monitor execution by displaying progress using the appropriate icon on the toolbar.